chrismonit/SubRecon/README.md

 </p>

 ## Running SubRecon
-Requires Java v1.8 or higher to run, Java Development Kit v1.8 or higher to compile.
+Requires Java v1.8 or higher to run.
 [//]: # (TODO mention using the compile jar)

 The program options are as follows: